Tencent-RTC/TUIRoomKit/iOS/README.en.md

 ```
 TUIRoomKit
 ├─ Example                    // multi-person video conferencing demo project
-    ├─ App                    // Folder of entering/creating multi-person video conferencing UI code and used images and internationalization string resources
+│   ├─ App                    // Folder of entering/creating multi-person video conferencing UI code and used images and internationalization string resources
-    ├─ Debug                  // Folder of the key business code required for project debugging and running
+│   ├─ Debug                  // Folder of the key business code required for project debugging and running
-    ├─ Login                  // Folder of the login UI and business logic code
+│   ├─ Login                  // Folder of the login UI and business logic code
-    └─ TXReplayKit_Screen     // Folder of sharing screen
+│   └─ TXReplayKit_Screen     // Folder of sharing screen
-├─ TUIRoomKit                 // Folder of multi-person video conferencing UI code and used images and internationalization string resources
+└─ TUIRoomKit                 // Folder of multi-person video conferencing UI code and used images and internationalization string resources
-├─ TUIBarrage                 // Barrage components
-└─ TUIBeauty                  // Beauty components
 ```

 ## Environment Requirements